lizmat/Perl-module-to-Raku-porting-guide/README.md

         return unpack("C", $data);
     }

-The Perl 6 ecosystem also contains the L<P5pack|http://modules.perl6.org/dist/P5pack> module that exports a C<pack> and C<unpack> function that supports many of the features of Perl 5's pack / unpack.
+The Perl 6 ecosystem also contains the [P5pack](http://modules.perl6.org/dist/P5pack) module that exports a `pack` and `unpack` function that supports many of the features of Perl 5's pack / unpack.

 ## Tests